Welcome to LookChem.com Sign In|Join Free

 Uses

-2. 1,3-Dihydroxyacetone (DHA) is a self-tanning agent used in cosmetics designed to provide a tanned appearance without the need for sun exposure.
-It is also a uV protector and a color additive.
-As a self-tanning agent, it reacts with amino acids found on the skin’s epidermal layer.
-Its effects last only a few days as the color it provides fades with the natural shedding of the stained cells.
-Reportedly, it works best on slightly acidic skin.
-DHA, when combined with lawsone, becomes an FDA Category I (approved) uV protectant.
-In 1973, the FDA declared that DHA is safe and suitable for use in cosmetics or drugs that are applied to color the skin, and has exempted it from color additive certification.
+1,3-Dihydroxyacetone is used as a self-tanning agent for providing a tanned appearance without the need for sun exposure.
+It reacts with amino acids on the skin's epidermal layer, and its effects last only a few days as the color fades with the natural shedding of the stained cells.
+It works best on slightly acidic skin.

 Preparation